Language: EN

 int number;

-Console.WriteLine("Enter a positive number (negative number to end): ");
+Console.WriteLine("Enter a positive number (a negative number to finish): ");

 number = int.Parse(Console.ReadLine());